• Proposed

 Justification

-Burgellopsis nivea is currently known from only one site, growing on an unidentified crustose saxicolous lichen in Scotland.
+Burgellopsis nivea is currently known from only one site, growing on an unidentified crustose saxicolous lichen in Scotland, UK.
 As saxicolous lichens are are widespread, it is not possible to infer if the species has a highly restricted range or is broadly distributed.
-Thus, it is assessed as DD.
+Thus, it is assessed as Data Deficient.

 Taxonomic notes

-This species is thought to be related to Burgella clade but lacks support.
-Microscopic analysis of Burgellopsis nivea show differences between the two genera supporting the need for the new genus, Burgellopsis (Lawrey et al, 2014).
+This species is thought to be related to Burgella clade but this lacks support.
+Microscopic analysis of Burgellopsis nivea shows differences between the two genera supporting the need for the new genus, Burgellopsis (Diederich et al. 2014).

 Geographic range

-This species is known only from the type specimen which was collected from East Lothian, Scotland in the Lammermuir Hills (Lawrey et al, 2014).
+This species is known only from the type specimen which was collected from East Lothian, Scotland, UK in the Lammermuir Hills (Diederich et al. 2014).

 Population and Trends